 PM Little South

-Please make sure you check out our web page: www.lcrpoa.org Password: lcrpoa2020.
-The site has quite a bit of information you may find useful, including our LCRPOA Provider list, Conservation Easement info, Property ID form for Sheriff’s office and a bit of history of our organization.
+Please make sure you check out our web site: www.lcrpoa.org New this year, you NO LONGER need a password to access the member’s section.
+The site has quite a bit of information you may find useful, including our new updated Provider List and a little bit of our history dating back to 1961.

-As always, we appreciate your continued support and welcome your suggestions or thoughts on what we can do to continue to serve you, the Riverside Property Owners of Lake County.
+As always, we appreciate your continued support and welcome your suggestions or thoughts on what we can do to continue to serve you.
+We also welcome new board members to our board, as we had two new board members last year.

 Kim L Gary